tfeldmann/organize/README.rst

 Your desktop is a mess?
 You cannot find anything in your downloads and documents?
 Sorting and renaming all these files by hand is too tedious?
 Time to automate it once and benefit from it forever.

+`organize` is the open-source alternative to Hazel for macOS or File Juggler for Windows that runs on the command line.

 The following yaml code goes into a file named `config.yaml` in the folder shown with ``$ organize config``: